jtdaugherty/brick/docs/guide.rst

 .. code:: haskell

-   appStartEvent :: s -> EventM n s
+   appStartEvent :: EventM n s ()

-This function takes the initial application state and returns it in ``EventM``, possibly changing it and possibly making viewport requests.
+This function is a handler action to run on the initial application state.
 This function is invoked once and only once, at application startup.
-For more details, see `Viewports`_.
-You will probably just want to use ``return`` as the implementation of this function for most applications.
+This might be a place to make initial viewport scroll requests or make changes to the Vty environment.
+You will probably just want to use ``return ()`` as the implementation of this function for most applications.

 appChooseCursor: Placing the Cursor
 -----------------------------------